Seven Unhealthy Coping Mechanisms That Are Keeping You From Moving Forward

 1. Exercise

 In healthy amounts, you can help yourself work through some of your trauma and some of your pain by exercising.
 This does not mean you should throw yourself into an excessive exercise routine that drains your energy and serves as an avoidance coping mechanism.
-Rather, practice at least 30 minutes of exercise each day to improve your physical and mental health.
+Rather, healthy coping skills might look like practicing at least 30 minutes of exercise each day to improve your physical and mental health.
 Research studies have found that exercise can lower blood pressure, ease symptoms of depression, improve sleep, and reduce your risk of developing heart disease.
 Exercise can also help you boost your mood, as it releases endorphins, hormones released during exercise that improves mood while relieving stress and pain

 2. Find a new hobby